 • All male students must be clean shaven at all times.

-• No hats are to be worn indoors except in their residence hall and the gymnasium.
+• No hats are to be worn in classes or in chapel.

 • Men are not to leave their rooms without sufficient clothing.

 AWC does not allow students to wear or patronize brands and stores that show antagonism to Christian values and an unusual display of wickedness in their promotions (i.e. Abercrombie & Fitch, Hollister, etc.).